Bell + Amadeus is proof that Cebu is ready for more avant-garde eats

 Another impressive feat that Bell + Amadeus has achieved is a full cocktail bar serving craft cocktails with top shelf liquors—something considered a rarity in Cebu.
 The bar also doubles as a motif wall and adds to the overall chicness of the restaurant.

-The restaurant’s menu is small but mighty, covering all of the a la carte categories with well selected options.
+The menu is small but mighty, covering all of the a la carte categories with well selected options.
 There are no more than four dishes listed per course on the menu.
-What impressed me the most was that every dish looked meticulously planned and thought out, but balanced with a passion for food not all possess.
+What impressed me the most was that every dish looked meticulously planned and thought out but balanced with a passion for food not all possess.

 In contrast to the restaurant’s moody atmosphere, the dishes are all presented in a bright and colorful manner.
 Edible flowers and colorful sauces are used to create a visually striking plate, with the flavor to back it up.

 Make sure you squeeze lemon juice on top of the tuna tartare.
-Lemon and seafood are a match made in heaven.
+Lemon and seafood are a match made in heaven

 One of my favorite dishes from the restaurant is the tuna tartare served on top of squid ink tapioca crackers.
-The supple, pink tuna was laid atop a black canvass of crunch and flecked with colorful edible flowers to deliver a flavorful, fresh, crunchy bite.
+The supple, pink tuna was laid atop a black canvas of crunch and flecked with colorful edible flowers to deliver a flavorful, fresh, crunchy bite.
 I had four.

 Drama and showmanship is also on the menu at Bell + Amadeus.
 Their chicken confit with guanciale cranberry marmalade, whiskey demi glaze, polenta, and pine nuts is a showstopper.